The Lean Language Reference

 See List.forA for the variant that discards the results.
 See List.mapM for the variant that works with Monad.

-Warning: this function is not tail-recursive, meaning that it may fail with a stack overflow on long lists.
+This function is not tail-recursive, so it may fail with a stack overflow on long lists.

 🔗def